apakhbari/CheatSheets/Monitoring/Prometheus/README.md

 - this is strictly *cumulative* metric whose value can only increase. the only exception for this rule is when the metric is reset, which brings it back to zero
 - THis is one of the most useful metric types because even if a scrape fails, you won't lose the cumulative increase in the data, which will be availale on the next scrape
 - To be clear, in the case of a failed scarpe, granularity would be lost as fewer points will be saved
+- counter need dividing by time ( /T )

 #### Gague
 - A gauge is a metric that snapshots a given measurment at the time of collection, which can increase or decrease (such as temrature, disk space and memory usage)
 - If a scrape failes, you will lose that sample, as the next scrape might encounter the metric on a different value
+- gague does not need dividing by time ( /T )

 #### Histogram
  recording numerical data that's inherent to each event in a system can be expensive, so some sort of pre-aggregation is usually needed tp conserver at least partial information about what happened